 With the institution of the covenant of circumcision, God reiterated his promise to Abraham that he would make his name great.
 In the ancient Near East, that meant that kings would arise from Abraham’s line.
 What happened in Genesis 17 was part of the unfolding of the overall covenantal promise of Genesis 12.
 There was one Abrahamic covenant that contained several moving parts.

-In the previous blog, I discussed the different types of covenants in existence at that time.
+In the previous post, I discussed the different types of covenants in existence at that time.
 The ratification of the covenant in Genesis 15 was a “grant” covenant where the superior party pledged to benefit the inferior party.2 Just when Abraham thought that he could get off easily, God called on him to participate in the covenant making process through the act of circumcision.3 Circumcision was to be the sign and seal of the covenant.
 A sign is an outward manifestation of the covenant.
 A sign was to serve as a reminder to both parties involved in the covenant, and even as a witness to the world, that a covenant had been made.

 In ancient times, a seal was a wax impression applied to a document to make it official.
 It functioned the same way as a signature does today.
 In this case, the one act that God required, circumcision, acted as both a sign and a seal.
 Even though it was Abraham who performed the act, the sign of circumcision was God’s official seal on Abraham and his descendants that a covenant had been made.
 So literally, God was making sure that Abraham had skin in the game.
 Unlike the “grant” aspect of the covenant in chapter 15, this aspect of the covenant was more like a “vassal” covenant where an inferior pledges loyalty and submission to a superior:4